SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 see :ref:`Properties_ComputedProperties`.

-To declare a class variable property, mark the declaration with ``class`` keyword.
-To declare a static variable property, mark the declaration with ``static`` keyword instead.
+To declare a class variable property, mark the declaration with the ``class`` keyword.
+To declare a static variable property, mark the declaration with the ``static`` keyword instead.
 Class and static properties are discussed in :ref:`Properties_TypeProperties`.

 You can also declare properties in the context of a protocol declaration,